NixOS/ofborg/README.md

 ## Automatic Building

-Users who are _trusted_ (see: ./config.public.json) or _known_ (see:
-./config.known-users.json) will have their PRs automatically trigger builds if their commits follow the well-defined format of Nixpkgs.
+Users who are _trusted_ or _known_ (see: Trusted Users vs Known Users) will have their PRs automatically trigger builds if their commits follow the well-defined format of Nixpkgs.

 Example messages and the builds:

 |Message|Automatic Build|